jkengs/whiteboard/README.md

 # Whiteboard
-A whiteboard that allows multiple users to collaborate in real-time through sockets.
+A whiteboard application that allows multiple users to collaborate in real-time through sockets.

 ## Features
 - Create shapes, lines or erase